ng-angular-stack/ng-query/apps/docs/examples/overview.md

 ## List with pagination (Local query)

 - Display a paginated list of user (previous page, next page, page size)
+- Use `insertPaginationPlaceholderData` to easily display the current page data and a placeholder data while the next page data is loading

 ## List with cached pagination (Global query)

 - Display a paginated list of user (previous page, next page, page size)
 - Using a cached (from localStorage) global query, that is plugged inside a signalStore
+- Use `insertPaginationPlaceholderData` to easily display the current page data and a placeholder data while the next page data is loading

 ## List with pagination and granular mutations